Classification of Transuranium Elements in Terms of `Winding' Numbers in the Bohr-Sommerfeld Model: Heavy one- electron Ions: From Uranium through Oganesson to Hypothetical Feynmanium

-\textbf{Acknowledgments.} The author would like to express his sincere gratitude to Professor~Ruben~Aba\-gyan, Dr.~Sergey~I.~Kryuch\-kov, Dr.~Andreas~Ruffing, and Dr.~Eugene~Stepanov for their valuable insides and help.
+\textbf{Acknowledgments.} The author would like to express his sincere gratitude to Professor~Ruben~Aba\-gyan, Professor~Krishnaswami Alladi, Dr.~Sergey~I.~Kryuch\-kov, Dr.~Andreas~Ruffing, and Dr.~Eugene~Stepa\-nov for their valuable insides and help.
 Special thanks to Dr.~Kamal~Barley for creation of the original version of the complementary Mathematica notebook.